ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 ### Jekyll group by filter
-This is a filter which groups an array of items based on the property you give.
+This is a jekyll filter which groups an array of items based on the property you give.
 The property can be categories, tags, author or any front matter.

 Here is an example for Jekyll group by filter.
 Imagine you want your posts to be seggregated based on authors.
 Let's say you've multiple authors and you mentions each authors name in the front matter as shown below,